Skip to content

 How Do You Know the Holy Spirit Actually Lives in You?
 (Romans 8:5-17)

 You've been told the Spirit lives inside you.
 But do you feel it?
 Do you sense it?
-What if the evidence isn't a feeling at all — but something Paul describes that will either terrify you or set you free?
+Paul's answer isn't a feeling at all.
+It's a specific pattern he says you can trace in your own life — and it's not what most sermons lead with.

 Bible Study

-The Spirit Prays When You Can't Find the Words — And God Turns Everything into a Plan (Romans 8:26-30)
+The Spirit Prays When You Can't Find the Words (Romans 8:26-30)

 You've had those nights — face on the floor, chest tight, and you can't even form a sentence.
-Paul says that's exactly when the Holy Spirit does His most intimate work.
-And what comes next might be the most misunderstood verse in the Bible.
+Paul says that's exactly where the Holy Spirit steps in.
+And the verse he writes next — Romans 8:28 — is quoted constantly and read carefully far less often.

 Bible Study